Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 ## Compilation and Execution

-OpShin provides a toolkit to evaluate the script in Python,compile the script to UPLC, and compile the script to `pluto`, an intermediate language for debugging purposes.
+OpShin provides a toolkit to evaluate the script in Python, compile the script to UPLC, and compile the script to `pluto`, an intermediate language for debugging purposes.

 It offers a straightforward API to compile, load, apply parameters and evaluate smart contracts locally.
 The build process creates all required files for integration with off-chain libraries like pycardano and LucidEvolution.